qwerac388/medi-finder/README.md

 ## Overview

-MediFinder is a React-based web application designed to help users in finding 24-hour emergency rooms, specialist services, and general medical services in nearby Hong Kong public hospitals.
-Our platform provides real-time geolocation services to ensure you can quickly find the nearest medical assistance.
+MediFinder is a React-based web application designed to help users find 24-hour emergency rooms, specialist services, and general medical services in nearby Hong Kong public hospitals.
+Utilizing real-time data fetched directly from the Hong Kong Hospital Authority's API, our platform provides accurate, up-to-date information and real-time geolocation services to ensure you can quickly find the nearest medical assistance.
+This integration with the official API is a cornerstone feature that ensures reliability and relevance of the medical information provided.

 ## Features

+- **Powered by Hong Kong Hospital Authority API**: All three main pages of MediFinder—emergency room locator, specialist services information, and general medical services—use the Hong Kong Hospital Authority's API for real-time data fetching, ensuring the information is current and accurate.

 - **Geolocation Services**: Detect your current location to find the closest emergency room and specialist services available.